Expensive and cozy couches being damaged by our furry friends is probably the last thing you want.

 Reason 4: Out of Boredom

-Hm, are you spending less time with your pupper?
+Hmm, are you spending less time with your puppy?
 Perhaps you’re overburdened at work.
-But, have you bought your furry friend toys to pass time in your absence?
+But have you bought your furry friend toys to pass the time in your absence?

-You’ll be surprised to know that these are things you should actually consider.
+You’ll be surprised to know that these are things you should consider.

-Buying the best toys for your doggo, or daily exercise can fulfill your dog’s adrenaline requirements.
+Buying the best toys for your doggo or daily exercise can fulfil your dog’s adrenaline requirements.

-Check out our recommendations for amazing dog toys:
+Check out our recommendations for fantastic dog toys: